TRIDE-AGENCY/.github/profile/README.md

 ## 🚀 About Us

-TRIDE AGENCY is a dynamic technology organization focused on delivering cutting-edge software solutions across web and mobile platforms.
-We specialize in creating robust applications, implementing modern development workflows, and building scalable systems that drive business success on any device.
+TRIDE AGENCY is a dynamic technology organization focused on delivering cutting-edge software solutions across web and mobile platforms enhanced with artificial intelligence capabilities.
+We specialize in creating robust applications, implementing modern development workflows, and building scalable AI-powered systems that drive business success on any device.

 ## 🎯 Our Mission